About The Program

 Student Learning Plans

 Student learning for the year is planned out in a three-way collaboration between the student, parent and teacher at the beginning of the school year, or upon entry to the program.
 This ensures that your child’s learning plan is unique to her or his learning needs and interests.
-Student Learning Plans are dynamic, living documents that may grow and develop with your student.
+Student Learning Plans are dynamic, living documents that may grow, change and develop with your student.

 Do you have spaces available?

-Do I need to use certain curricular material ?
+Do I need to use certain curricular material?

 Is there homework?